shlomimatichin/Pymake3/docs/manual.md

 import os, sys

 # We need to insert the path to pymake2.py below to be able to import it.
 In
-# this script, pymake2.py is expected to be located in build/pymake2/.
+# this script, pymake2 is expected to be located in build/pymake2/.
 sys.path.insert(0, os.path.join('build', 'pymake2'))
 from pymake2 import *

-# Here, we import the C# template for csc.exe.
-Python is going to look for it
+# Import the C# template for csc.exe.
-# in the same directory as pymake2.py, so csc.py needs to be there as well.
-# Without this line, we would have no template base.
-That's ok, but then we
-# would have to write all our targets in this file.
-import csc
+from pymake2.template.csharp import csc

-# We can also specify targets by using the @target decorator.
 @target
 def my_first_target(conf):
     # Pymake2 passes the configuration in the conf parameter, where each setting